these countries have already approved it

 (CNN Spanish) – The third dose of the covid-19 vaccine is already a reality in countries as diverse as the Dominican Republic, Israel and Russia, among others.
 Here we show you which ones approved approved the booster dose and to whom they are offering it.

+This week, Germany announced that it will offer a booster dose from September to the population at risk, with the aim of providing “the best possible protection” for the autumn and winter, according to the Health Minister.

-This Friday, the Prime Minister of Israel, Naftali Bennett, announced a program to apply a third dose of the vaccine against covid-19 to people over 60 years old.
+The news comes days after Israeli Prime Minister Naftali Bennett announced a program to apply a third dose of the Covid-19 vaccine to people over 60.
 In the country, a booster dose was already being offered to those immunosuppressed.

 In the United States, meanwhile, Pfizer reported that it will apply for approval for a booster dose in August.
 The company published data suggesting that giving a third injection “strongly” increases protection against the delta variant of the coronavirus.